c128lib/Reference/InstructionSet.md

 href="#PC">Program Counter</A> for more on
 displacements.

-Branches are dependant on the status of the flag bits when the op code is encountered.
+Branches are dependant on the status of the flag bits when the opcode is encountered.
 A branch not taken requires two machine cycles.
 Add one if the branch is taken and add one more if the branch crosses a page boundary.